 Getting to the next level of greatness essentially comes down to better relationships, which depends on the quality of conversations within a company.

-Bringing connection to the workplace and inspiring people to open up, share ideas and solutions and feel comfortable with giving and receiving constructive feedback determines the amount of oxytocin that is released in the brain.
+Bringing connection to the workplace and inspiring people to open up, share ideas and solutions determines the amount of oxytocin that is released in the brain.
 Oxytocin is a neurotransmitter that is produced when we’re bonding with and trusting others.
-Just by elevating oxytocin, the dynamic in teams change drastically.
-On the other hand, there is cortisol, which is produced when we experience fear, feel judged or dictated.
+On the other hand, cortisol is produced when we experience fear, feel judged or dictated.
 Cortisol makes people close up and pull back — it creates separation.

 Here are three powerful ways to increase oxytocin and reduce cortisol in order to create powerful organizations and build connection: